Hong-Ou-Mandel interference of polarization qubits stored in independent room-temperature quantum memories: VII. Methods

-\textbf{Qubit measurement station}.
-At the Charlie station, a series of waveplates are used to compensate for polarization rotation caused by propagation in the optical fibers.
+For all delay experiments, with and without the memories, a series of wave plates are employed at the Charlie station before the beam splitter in each arm to correct for any unitary transformations of the polarization during propagation through the fibers.
+This transformation is analyzed periodically, outside of measurement time, using a continuous wave reference through the entire setup and measured with a polarimeter.
 The pulses retrieved from the two room-temperature quantum memories interfere at a $\rm 50:50$ beamsplitter, and two single-photon detectors (SPCMs) placed at the output arms of the beamsplitter generate a signal every time they record a hit.
-Data from the SPCMs is analyzed to calculate the coincidence rate between the two output arms of the NPBS.
-Fig. 3 (right) summarizes the setup for both few-photon level and single-photon level experiments.\\
+Data from the SPCMs is analyzed to calculate the coincidence rate between the two output arms of the NPBS.\\

+To calibrate the measurement station for different polarization states, the qubits are routed directly to the measurement station, bypassing the memories.
+By varying Bob's qubit's polarization with respect to Alice's, the relative polarization between the qubits is utilized to measure HOM interference.
+In this case, 400ns Gaussian pulses containing $\approx 0.4$ photons per pulse are used.
+Eventually, as seen in Fig. \ref{fig:HOM_charlie}d,e, perpendicular qubit polarizations result in two entirely distinguishable photons with a maximum coincidence rate at the outputs of the beamsplitter.
+The normalized coincidences are fitted to $cos^{2}(\phi)$, where $\phi$ is the relative polarization.
+To ensure that the setup is balanced for all the input states, polarization HOM interference is observed for all four-qubit states of Alice, showing on average a visibility of $(42.1\pm$0.2)\%.
+This measurement set-up is deployed for measurements presented in section IV.\\